fiesta-cfd/fiesta/README.md

 ```
 export MPICH_CXX=/users/beromer/Kokkos/kokkos/bin/nvcc_wrapper
 ```

-    and kokkos "generate_makefile.sh" should be run with "--with-cuda" and "--arch=Kepler35" and "--kokkos-path=" and "--prefix=" kokkos path needs to be in Makefile
+and kokkos "generate_makefile.sh" should be run with "--with-cuda" and "--arch=Kepler35" and "--kokkos-path=" and "--prefix=". kokkos path needs to be in Makefile

 get kokkos from github.com/kokkos/kokkos.git get cgns-3.4 and lua-5.3 from spack install cgns with mpich and gcc-7.4.0